Mohammad Kismat Hashem: Career

-On 15 October 1998 he was charged in the Jail Killing case along with 22 other people by Bangladesh Police.
-On 20 October 2004 he was sentenced to life in prison by the trial court.
-On 29 August 2008 Bangladesh High Court announced its verdict on the appeals filed on the trial court verdict.
+On 15 October 1998, he was charged in the Jail Killing case along with 22 other people by Bangladesh Police.
+On 20 October 2004 he was sentenced to life in prison by the trial court in his absence.
+On 29 August 2008, the Bangladesh High Court announced its verdict on the appeals filed on the trial court verdict.
 The court kept his sentence, given by the trial court, as he was one of the 8 convicts who did not file with the High Court.

-On 8 November 1998 Judge Golam Rasul of the Dhaka Sessions sentenced Hashem and 14 other individuals in the Sheikh Mujibur Rahman assassination case.
-On 14 December 2000 Hashem was acquainted in the assassination of Sheikh Mujibur Rahman case.
+On 8 November 1998, Judge Golam Rasul of the Dhaka Sessions sentenced Hashem and 14 other individuals in the Sheikh Mujibur Rahman assassination case.
+On 14 December 2000, Hashem was acquitted in the assassination of Sheikh Mujibur Rahman case.
 After the verdict was read his home in Don Chamber area, Narayanganj District, Bangladesh was attacked and vandalized.
 Showkat Hashem, his brother and Bangladesh Nationalist Party leader, filed a case against Shamim Osman and 81 other people over the attack on the house on 14 December 2001.
-On 30 April 2001 Justice Mohammad Fazlul Karim confirmed the acquaintance of Hashem in the case.
+On 30 April 2001, Justice Mohammad Fazlul Karim confirmed the acquaintance of Hashem in the case.